A Guide for Moving Abroad to Japan

 Japan is a part of the Ring of Fire, meaning that there are occasional tsunamis and earthquakes in the region.
 The country is actually an archipelago of 6,852 islands, and the five main islands are Hokkaido, Honshu, Shikoku, Kyushu, and Okinawa.
 Japan is one of the most urbanized and densely-populated countries in the world.
 It has the second-longest life expectancy at birth of any country in the world, at 84 years.
 However, the Japanese population is rapidly aging, with over ⅓ of the country’s population entering the early retirement age of 60.

 Tokyo is Japan’s capital and largest city, officially known as Tokyo Metropolis, and is home to over 13 million people.
-Tokyo is not only the political and economic center of the country but also educational and cultural.
-Japan is considered a very safe place to live and visit.
+Tokyo is not only the political and economic center of the country but also its educational and cultural heart.
+Japan is a very safe place to live and visit.
 In fact, in 2020, Japan scored number 9 in the Global Peace Index, after countries such as Iceland and New Zealand.

 Besides what we know about Japan from pop culture and manga, Japan has a culture based on hierarchy, family setting, and work.
-Japan has been isolated from the rest of the world for an extended period of time, allowing it to maintain its uniqueness for a long time, which is still ingrained in people’s minds.
+Japan has been isolated from the rest of the world for an extended period of time, allowing it to maintain its uniqueness, which is still ingrained in people’s minds.

-The country is notoriously known for, sometimes called, “brutal” office culture, where the results are more important than one’s well-being.
+The country is notorious for an office culture that some call brutal, where the results are more important than one’s well-being.
 The teams often carry out work, and workers won’t leave the office before their boss or team leader.
 This often leads to exhaustion from unnaturally long work weeks.

-Japanese people are very orderly, and that is also seen in Japanese cities, which are always kept clean, roads well-maintained and designed, and drivers driving carefully and following the rules.
+Japanese people are very orderly, and so are Japanese cities, which are always kept clean.
+The roads are well-designed and -maintained, and drivers tend to be careful and follow the rules.

-Foreigners working in Japan and staying in the country for more than three months are also covered by the Japanese universal health system, which consists of SHI and NHI.
+The Japanese universal health system, which consists of SHI and NHI, also covers foreigners working in Japan and staying in the country for more than three months.
 For more information on the subject, view our article explaining the Japanese Healthcare System.
-Learn how the two types of Japanese universal healthcare work and the best way for an expatriate in Japan to access healthcare.
+You’ll learn how the two types of Japanese universal healthcare work and the best way for an expatriate in Japan to access healthcare.